 If you plan to calculate the meter factor for volume flow, be aware that validating volume in the field may be expensive, and the procedure may be hazardous for some process fluids.
-Therefore, because volume is inversely proportional to density, an alternative to direct measurement is to calculate the meter factor for volume flow from the meter factor for density.
-For instructions on this method, see Alternate method for calculating the meter factor for volume flow.

 Obtain a reference device (external measurement device) for the appropriate process variable.